AvrahamMeyers/Database-Mini-Project/README.md

  - Query Benefitted: Update flights and delete flights based on Aircraft_ID.
 2. Index on Current_Status in the Aircraft table
  - Query Benefitted: Update flights based on Aircraft status and delete flights based on Aircraft status.
-3. Composite Index on Airport_ID in the Gate table
+3. Index on Weather Update Time
- - Query Benefitted: Delete airports based on the number of gates.
+ - Query Benefitted: Deleting the oldest weather for each airport and updating weather conditions

 ### Constraints